Woodstown Diner (Woodstown, NJ)

-The outside of the Woodstown Diner is a normal but lengthy building.
+The outside of the Woodstown Diner is a standard but lengthy building.
 It looks like a regular restaurant versus a metallic, shiny diner.
 I was shocked to see how long the Woodstown Diner is.
-From the road, it looks like it might seat 50 people but once you pull into the parking lot, you realize it can probably sit close to 200!
+From the road, it looks like it might seat 50 people, but once you pull into the parking lot, you realize it can probably sit close to 200!

-The inside of the diner itself has several rooms including a bar and banquet hall.
-It was definitely surprising.
+The inside of the Woodstown diner itself has several rooms, including a bar and banquet hall.
+It was surprising.
 Many people don’t realize this, but liquor laws in New Jersey are strict, and it’s rare to find a diner in South Jersey that serves alcohol.
 In fact, New Jersey is one of the few states with dry towns that don’t serve alcohol at all.

 Even though it wasn’t crowded, we were sat in the second room next to the dirty dish cart.
 Out of all the tables, I wasn’t sure why the manager sat me there.
-It was loud, and our meal was constantly interrupted by staff bussing tables and clinking of dishes.
+It was loud, and our meal was interrupted continuously by staff bussing tables and the clinking of dishes.

-The menu at the Woodstown Diner is that of a typical diner.
-They have everything from eggs to lunch and plenty of specials.
+The Woodstown Diner menu is that of a typical diner.
+The Woodstown Diner menu has everything from eggs to lunch and plenty of specials.
 Everything about the menu is traditional, and there wasn’t anything that grabbed my eye as being unique or extraordinary.
 I decided to order a gyro wrap with French fries.
 A classic diner favorite but not something I’ve ordered in a while!

 The gyro itself was huge.
 It was packed well with plenty of lettuce, gyro meat, onions, and tomato.
 It was packaged well and one of the least messy gyro wraps I’ve had.
 It came with steak fries which weren’t bad.